BananaAccounting/Germany/EÜRDossier/Readme_next.md

 ## Einnahmeüberschussrechnung
+### Project understanding and Roadmap

 #### Objective
-Create complete offering for DATEV/ Steuerberater dominated German market
+Create a complete offering for DATEV/ Steuerberater dominated German market
 #### User story epic
 Use Banana for small business/ Vereins-/ private bookkeeping/ accounting, in order to self-reliantly control, analyse and plan financial activities.
 A typical user would want to cooperate end-of-year with a Steuerberater for tax purposes.

-Product backlog
+### Product backlog (03/19)
 1. Get accounting plans
 2. Bananaapp
 4. Presentation of the product completed